LattePandaTeam/Docs/content/1st_edition/os.md

 5. Power on the LattePanda

 6. The system will install the image automatically.
-Just wait until the recovery is finished. **Please note:** Your USB disk must be formatted to FAT32 and labelled "WINPE" in order for this to work
+Just wait until the recovery is finished. **Please note:** Your USB disk must be formatted to FAT32 and labeled "WINPE" in order for this to work

 7.Unplug the USB disk.
 Reboot and enjoy.